evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Searching-Things.md

     volcano = self.caller.search("Vesuvio", global=True)

+You can limit your matches to particular typeclasses:

+	water_glass = self.caller.search("glass", typeclass="typeclasses.objects.WaterGlass")

 If you only want to search for a specific list of things, you can do so too:

     stone = self.caller.search("MyStone", candidates=[obj1, obj2, obj3, obj4])